-If we have a substantiated suspicion that you intend to place a product on the market as organic which does not meet organic standards, we will tell you to withhold the product whilst we investigate.
-We will complete the investigation in a reasonable time period taking into account the complexity of the case and the durability of the product.
-Before we make this decision we will give you opportunity to comment.
-You will need to cooperate fully with any investigation to resolve the suspicion.
+2. If we have a substantiated suspicion that you intend to place a product on to the market as organic which does not meet organic standards, we will tell you to withhold the product for a set time period whilst we investigate.
+Before we make this decision we will